gokhankaraoglu/nextjs-pokemon-panel/README.md

-# Vite TypeScript + React Project Deployment Guide
+# TypeScript + Nextjs Project Deployment Guide

-This guide will walk you through the steps to deploy your Vite TypeScript + React project to a production environment.
+This guide will walk you through the steps to deploy your TypeScript + Next project to a production environment.

 ## Prerequisites